flightjs/flight/README.md

 ## Quick Overview

-Here's a brief overview of Flight concepts and syntax.
+Here's a brief introduction to Flight's key concepts and syntax.
 Read the [API documentation](doc) for a comprehensive overview.

 ### Example